RamzeyChibana/ProductRecommandation/README.md

 This repository contains the code for a time series forecasting project.
 The goal of this project is to forecast future values of a time series using machine learning techniques, specifically focusing on ARIMA models.

 ## Key Features
-- Data preprocessing: The raw time series data is preprocessed to handle missing values, outliers, and any necessary transformations.
+- Data preprocessing: The raw time series data is preprocessed to handle any necessary transformations.
 - Model selection: Various models are considered for forecasting, including ARIMA models with different orders and seasonal components.
 - Model evaluation: The performance of each model is evaluated using metrics such as Mean Absolute Error (MAE)
 - Forecasting: The best-performing model is used to make forecasts for future time steps.